WHERE THERE'S A WILL,

 Steps to Establishing a SpecialNeeds Trust

-1. Someone to Help: You need to talk to a person who knows about the rules and laws for making this kind of trust.
+1. Find a Professional who Specializes in SNT: You need to talk to a person who knows about the rules and laws for making this kind of trust.
 They can be a special kind of lawyer or expert.

 2. Decide What You Want: You need to think about what you want the money to be used for.
 This could be things like medical care, school, or things that make life better.